Skip to Main Content

 Steptoe and Son are back – but whatever happened to their successors?
 Social historian Michael Collins finds out

-Hancock's Half Hour: The New Neighbour is a triumphant remake
+Hancock's Half Hour: The New Neighbour is a triumphant remake of comedy gold

 TV can’t just wallow in nostalgia, says Bafta boss